karnaout/agile-summer/README_ver2.0.md

 Please, see #11 above for URL.

 14. **Backlog ordering:**
-Our product backlog is ordered; and it's based primarily on "Depedency", and then secondly on "Business Values" - where there is no dependency or they are at the same level in terms of "Dependency".
+Our product backlog is ordered; and it's based primarily on "Depedency", and then secondly on "Business Value" - where there is no dependency or they are at the same level in terms of "Dependency".

 15. **Our Definition of Ready:**
     * User story has a title